7- Easy introduction to row echelon form.

 For instance, if we have the following system of linear equations as x+y+z=6 & 2x-y+z=5 and 3x+y-2z=9.

-Perform row operation to create an RREF, we will get the arranged augmented matrix.
+Perform a row operation to create an RREF, and we will get the arranged augmented matrix.

-This new arrangement will give us the values of x=3, y = 2, and z = 1.
+This new arrangement will give us the values x = 3, y = 2, and z = 1.
 There is no need to use the back substitution to get these values.

-In the given matrix A of a dimension 4×5, it is required to perform row reduction to the matrix and locate the pivot columns.
+In the given matrix A, which has a dimension of 4×5, row reduction must be performed to locate the pivot columns.

-The first row has a leading term of zero, which can’t be accepted, so we will replace the first row with row number 4 which has a leading term of 1 and is accepted as the non-zero item.
+The first row has a leading term of zero, which cannot be accepted, so we will replace it with row number 4, which has a leading term of 1 and is accepted as a non-zero item.

-We will perform a series of row operations to let the items below the first leading item be zeros.
-The steps used to have the reduced echelon form for a 4×5 matrix.
+We will perform a series of row operations to make the items below the first leading item zeros.
+These steps create the reduced echelon form for a 4×5 matrix.
 The shape of the reduced echelon form is shown in the next slide image.

-We have used the REF to find the places of leading terms and the pivot column, so we will return back to the original matrix A, with the information that we have in the next slide image.
+We have used the REF to find the places of leading terms and the pivot column, so we will return to the original matrix A with the information in the next slide image.

-In the next post, we will have a look at practice problems for back substitution.
+In the next post, we will look at practice problems for back substitution.

 This is a link to the matrix calculator.